Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Related Work

-\paragraph{Leveraging temporal dependencies or non-stationarity.} \citet{AmuseICA90} proved identifiability of linear ICA when the latent factor $\vz_i^t$ are correlated across time steps $t$ but remain independent across components $i$, an idea that has been extended to nonlinear mixing \citep{PCL17,slowVAE,Schell_continuous_timeICA}.
-Using our notation, these works assume a diagonal adjacency matrix $\mG^z$ which contrasts with Theorems~\ref{thm:nonparam_dis_z}~\&~\ref{thm:expfam_dis_z} which allow for general $\mG^z$ (although some graphs might not yield complete disentanglement). \citet[Theorem 1]{yao2022neurips} also allows for general $\mG^z$, but do not rely on sparsity of $\mG^z$ nor sparse interventions on the latent factors for identification.
-Instead, it relies on conditional independence of $\vz_i^t$ given $\vz^{t-1}$ and on a ``sufficient variability'' condition involving the third cross-derivatives $\frac{\partial^3}{(\partial \vz^t_i)^2\partial \vz^{t-1}_j}\log p(\vz_i^t \mid \vz^{t-1})$ which excludes simple Gaussian models with homoscedastic variance like the ones we considered in Examples~\ref{ex:a_target_one_z_cont_a}, \ref{ex:multi_target_a_cont_a}, \ref{ex:multinode_linear_gauss} and in our experiments of Section~\ref{sec:exp}.
-General non-stationarity of the latent distribution, i.e. that are not sparse like the type of non-stationarity considered in this work, can also be used to identify the latent factors \citep{TCL2016,HyvarinenST19,iVAEkhemakhem20a,Halva2020HMM,morioka2021innovation,yao2022iclr,yao2022neurips}, but these results require sufficient variability of higher-order derivatives/differences of the log-densities, which again typically exclude simple homoscedastic Gaussian models (see Appendix~\ref{sec:implausible_ivae} for more). \citet{ahuja2022properties} characterized the indeterminacies of the representation in dynamical latent models to be the set of equivariances of the transition mechanism.
-Apart from temporal dependencies, one can also consider latent factors structured according to a spatial topology~\citep{halva2021disentangling}.
+\paragraph{Leveraging temporal dependencies or non-stationarity.} \citet{AmuseICA90} proved the identifiability of linear ICA when latent factors $\vz_i^t$ are correlated across time steps $t$ but remain independent across components $i$, an idea that has been extended to nonlinear mixing \citep{PCL17,slowVAE,Schell_continuous_timeICA}.
+Using our notation, these works assume a diagonal adjacency matrix $\mG^z$ which contrasts with Theorems~\ref{thm:nonparam_dis_z}~\&~\ref{thm:expfam_dis_z} which allow for general $\mG^z$ (although some graphs might not yield complete disentanglement). \citet[Theorem 1]{yao2022neurips} also allows for general $\mG^z$, but does not rely on the sparsity of $\mG^z$ or sparse interventions on latent factors for identification.
+Instead, it relies on the conditional independence of $\vz_i^t$ given $\vz^{t-1}$ and on a ``sufficient variability'' condition involving the third cross-derivatives $\frac{\partial^3}{(\partial \vz^t_i)^2\partial \vz^{t-1}_j}\log p(\vz_i^t \mid \vz^{t-1})$ which excludes simple Gaussian models with homoscedastic variance like the ones we considered in Examples~\ref{ex:a_target_one_z_cont_a}, \ref{ex:multi_target_a_cont_a}, \ref{ex:multinode_linear_gauss} and in our experiments of Section~\ref{sec:exp}.
+General non-stationarity of the latent distribution, i.e., that are not necessarily sparse like what is considered in this work, can also be used to identify the latent factors \citep{TCL2016,HyvarinenST19,iVAEkhemakhem20a,Halva2020HMM,morioka2021innovation,yao2022iclr,yao2022neurips}, but these results require sufficient variability of higher-order derivatives/differences of the log-densities, which again typically exclude simple homoscedastic Gaussian models (see Appendix~\ref{sec:implausible_ivae} for more). \citet{ahuja2022properties} characterized the indeterminacies of the representation in latent dynamical models as the set of equivariances of the transition mechanism.
+In addition to temporal dependencies, one can also consider latent factors structured according to a spatial topology~\citep{halva2021disentangling}.